EliastheGeek/PokePlanner/README.md

 # Project Submission

 ### Setup
 To set up the project type: npm install in the working directory, then: npm run dev.
+The project is also deployed at https://pokemonteamplanner.web.app/

 ### Third-party components
 The webpage uses third party components in chatInterface.jsx (UI-components from shadcn.io).
 We also use MUI in chatInterface, damageCalcView, detailsView, landingView, loginView, menuBarView, suspenseView, searchView.